 What’s your daughter’s favorite food or meal?
 Surprise her with a trip to her favorite place, even if it’s not the healthiest grub in town.
 After lunch, drive around a pretty neighborhood and let your daughter point out the houses she likes.

 Conversation Goal: Ask your daughter what she thinks makes a house a loving home.
 Ask her how she feels about her home life.
 Does she like being home?
 Does she feel cared for and loved?
 You can even ask her about meals she’d like to have more often!

 Experience a different worship setting together.
 Attend a church as a visitor.
-Present your daughter with a book or CD about faith.
+Give your daughter a book about faith or if she doesn’t have a Bible, get her one.
 Suggest going through it together.

 Conversation Goal: Use this time to assess where your child is spiritually.
 Steer the conversation toward what’s really important in life.

-Conversation Goal: This outing is a natural for two topics: how to dress and managing money.
-Use this time together to talk to your daughter about dressing cute, but modestly.
-You can also bring up the need to budget in life.
+Conversation Goal: This outing is a natural conversation starter for two topics: how to dress and how to manage money.
+Use this time together to talk to your daughter about dressing cute but modestly.
+You can also bring up the need to budget.

 What’s something fun you’ve done with your daughter on a mom/daughter date?